JoaoLeonello/codeflix/README.md

 - Communication between microservices using RabbitMQ;
 - There is no single truth about the choice made;

-### Resilience and Self-Healing
+### Resilience and Self healing

-- To ensure resilience if one or more microservices go offline, queues are essential;
+- To ensure resilience if one or more microservices go down, queues are essential;
-- If a message is forwarded in the wrong pattern to a microservice, it may be forwarded to a dead letter queue;
+- If a message is forwarded in the wrong pattern to a microservice, it can be forwarded to a dead-letter queue;
-- If a container does not have specific traffic, we will have a circuit breaker in action and it will be recreated or restarted;
+- If a container cannot handle certain traffic, we will have a circuit breaker in action and it will be recreated or restarted;

 ### Authentication

-- Keychain;
+- Keycloak;
-- OpenID connection;
+- OpenID Connect;
 - Customization of the theme using react;
-- Public key sharing with services for token authentication selection;
+- Sharing of public key with services to verify the authenticity of tokens;
 - Various types of ACL;
 - Authentication flow for frontend and backend;